wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 |

-The **data** folder should contain all the images that you need to represent the device (the icon displayed in the list of available devices) and its features (for example the DeviceToolButtons), but also, if needed, the additional files that you'll use to make your device work and run projects.
+The **data** folder should contain all the images that you need to represent the device (the icon displayed in the list of available devices) and its features (for example, the DeviceToolButtons), but also, if needed, the additional files that you'll use to make your device run projects.

 |